vkhazin/multicloud-courseware/course-overview/prerequisites.md

 * Database and data-modelling awareness
 * The notion of security and compliance concerns
 * Access to AWS, GCP, Azure account, free trial is sufficient for the purpose of the labs
-* Willingness to register a free trial account on JumpCloud, DataDog and Pivotal Web Services
+* Willingness to register a free trial account on JumpCloud, and DataDog